coxy1989/mlsabbatical/notes/06-cmu-masters-curriculum.md

 This is a nice resource, the module sites have lecture notes, homeworks / practice papers and their solutions.
 Some have recorded lectures.

+## Summary

+Three compulsory modules: one `intro to ML` module that gives a tour of the big models / techniques (reference text is Bishop's PRML) then two applied probability/stats modules - the second building on the first.

+Student selected modules including: `Reinforcement Learning`, `Deep Learning` and `Data mining`.

 ## Core Modules

 MS students take all three Set Core courses: